 Ever since I saw this interview in 2013 about the launch of Uproot wines, I have kept an eye on how they are doing their marketing.
 They were one of the first wine brands to talk to the media about targeting Millennials.

-This post is part of a series on how six different wine brands target six different wine consumers.
+This post is part of a series on how three different wine brands target six different wine consumers.
 Read the previous two posts here:

 Who is Uproot Wines?